 Timing raises questions

-The report was submitted to Ohio EPA on Tuesday — the same day the RSVP deadline closed for a Friday announcement at the Piketon site involving SoftBank Group, SB Energy, and three senior members of the Trump cabinet.
+The report was submitted to Ohio EPA on Wednesday — the same day the RSVP deadline closed for a Friday announcement at the Piketon site involving SoftBank Group, SB Energy, and three senior members of the Trump cabinet.

-The media advisory for Friday’s event states that the announcement involves a “long-term plan” for the redevelopment of the DOE Portsmouth site.
+The media advisory for Friday’s event states that the announcement involves a “long-term plan” for the redevelopment of the DOE Piketon site.
 On the same ground, the DOE is reporting TCE at 24,000 times the cleanup goal, uranium above drinking water standards, and technetium-99 in the waterways.

 Pike County carries some of the highest cancer and premature death rates in Ohio.
-A study by epidemiologist Joseph Mangano found that the county’s premature death rate for residents under 74 was 107% higher than the national average between 2021 and 2023.
+A study by world- renown epidemiologist Joseph Mangano found that the county’s premature death rate for residents under 74 was 107% higher than the national average between 2021 and 2023.

 What’s next

-The DOE plans to continue quarterly monitoring at several locations in 2026, including five wells at the X-616 area where TCE has been increasing.
 The Southern Ohio Cleanup Company LLC, which assumed responsibility for cleanup activities on October 1, 2025, will continue environmental restoration and monitoring at the site.

 Friday’s announcement is scheduled for 12:45 p.m. at Piketon.
 Speakers include Energy Secretary Chris Wright, Commerce Secretary Howard Lutnick, Interior Secretary Doug Burgum, and SoftBank Chairman and CEO Masayoshi Son.
 The event is part of the U.S.-Japan Strategic Trade and Investment Agreement.